Dletta/visualGraph/README.md

 Specify the super / node / heroku peer whose data you want to inspect.

+Enter the key/soul of the node you want to focus on.
+If your schema has a label node, specify it, empty will label each node with it’s soul.

+Hit start.
+Graph is traversed based on connections in your data.

+Navigate graph by click, drag and zoom.
+Click on nodes to display their data.

 ### Powered by

 Gun DB and d3.js